 With the pillars in place, the biggest challenge facing the Bridge to Transplant program is funding.
 It’s expensive to bring tests and resources to remote communities; to hire, train, and support local caregivers and navigators; to reimburse donors and recipients for the costs of travel when they do come to Vancouver for their surgeries.

-Gifts to St. Paul’s Foundation support Dr. Gill’s research and the Bridge to Transplant initiative.
+Gifts to St. Paul’s Foundation support Dr. Gill and the renal program.
 With your help, we can ensure every British Columbian has the opportunity to give – or receive – the gift of a lifetime.

 – By Kris Wallace